The Aims of Shine Bright

 The SHINE BRIGHT FOUNDATION was launched in November 2013 at our first fundraising event.
 In 2014 various fundraising events took place which included a half marathon run, long distance walks and a number of other events.
 Since then the fundraising has continued at an ever increasing rate.

 In April 2017 we had a meeting with Sacha Howell, one of the top Oncologists at The Christie who are leading experts in cancer care, research and education, based in Manchester.
-The research centre has some fantastic trials, and to help their cause Shine Bright Foundation has agreed to donate £17,000 for two breast cancer trials, one of which is specifically targeting Triple Negative Breast Cancer.
+The research centre has some fantastic trials, and to help their cause Shine Bright Foundation agreed to donate £17,000 for two breast cancer trials, one of which is specifically targeting Triple Negative Breast Cancer.
+In July 2018 we added another £30,000 to the original amount.
 It's only possible for us to make this donation because of all the support from the fantastic people who continue to give their time and efforts so generously and we are massively grateful - Thank you!

 Originally, our chosen benefactor was the Imperial College (Hammersmith) Hospital in London, who have an oncology research team headed by Professor Justin Stebbing.
 This team are carrying out research into Triple Negative Breast Cancer (TNBC).
 Following a recent breakthrough in identifying the gene that causes TNBC the team are researching the development of new cancer treatments.